MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyRoleManagementPolicyRule.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Identity.SignIns-help.xml Module Name: Microsoft.Graph.Beta.Identity.SignIns online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.signins/get-mgbetapolicyrolemanagementpolicyrule
 schema: 2.0.0
-ms.prod: governance
-ms.prod: governance
 ---

 # Get-MgBetaPolicyRoleManagementPolicyRule

 ## SYNOPSIS
 Retrieve a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: This API is available in the following national cloud deployments.
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPolicyRoleManagementPolicyRule](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyRoleManagementPolicyRule?view=graph-powershell-1.0)

 ## SYNTAX